GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-04_instructions.md

         - **Location**: the name of the Azure region which is closest to the lab location and where you can provision Azure VMs.

-        - Leave the remaining options to the default settings
+        - Leave the remaining options to the default settings, change Apply Free Tier Discount to Do not Apply

             ![Creating Azure Cosmos DB in the Azure portal](Linked_Image_Files/M04-E01-T01-img01.png)